-While many of these drivers of conflict have stayed the same for thousands of years, the nature of conflict is changing.
-For example, wars between countries have been on the decline since the end of World War II.
-This trend, however, does not mean that we’re living in peaceful times, as conflicts within countries have become much more common.
-And while history books tell stories of soldiers fighting in battlefields, many modern conflicts are taking place in densely populated cities or in new theaters such as cyberspace.
+Although many of those drivers of conflict have stayed the same for thousands of years, the nature of conflict is changing.
+For example, wars between countries have declined since the end of World War II.
+That trend, however, does not mean we’re living in peaceful times, as wars within countries have become much more common.
+And although history books tell stories of soldiers fighting on battlefields, many modern conflicts are taking place in densely populated cities or in new settings such as cyberspace.

 In this module, we will